yaya2devops/unilabs/ArtificialIntelligence/README.md

   <br> ∃ (X) is read as:
   <br> there exists a x<br> for some "x"<br> for atleast an "x"

+<br> Some more examples<br>
+Some boys are intelligent.<br>
+x1 is intelli or x2 is intelligent or xn is intelligent <br>
+∃x:boy(x) and intelligent (x)

+> note: IMPORTANTTTTTT

+- the main connective for ∀ is "->'
+- the main connective for ∃ is 'and'

   ###  Inference